AndrewCarterUK/andrewcarteruk.github.io/_posts/2015-12-07-psr-6-has-serious-problems.markdown

 categories: programming
 ---

 PSR-6 is the proposal from the [PHP-FIG (PHP Framework Interop Group)](http://www.php-fig.org/) of a set of cache interfaces that can assist programmers in writing decoupled code.
-The idea is that cache drivers can implement these interfaces and then code can depend on the interface rather than the underlying cache driver or system.
+The idea is that cache drivers can implement these interfaces and then code can depend on the interface and not the underlying cache driver or system.

-By tomorrow, as of the time of writing this article, these interfaces will have been ratified and set in stone.

-Here are the basic interfaces that have been proposed:
+Here are the proposed interfaces:

 {% highlight php %}
 <?php